- What is cervical cancer?

 Women who have self-insured based health insurance should check with their health plans to see what cervical cancer screening services are offered.

 By statute or agency policy, Medicaid or public assistance programs in all 50 states and the District of Columbia cover screening for cervical cancer either routinely or on a doctor’s recommendation.
-This coverage may or may not conform to American Cancer Society guidelines.
+This coverage might or might not conform to American Cancer Society guidelines.
 Please check with your state Medicaid office to learn more about what services are provided for cervical cancer screening.

 Medicare provides coverage for a screening Pap test, pelvic exam, and a clinical breast exam every 2 years for Medicare beneficiaries.
 And if a woman is of childbearing age and has had an abnormal Pap test in the previous 3 years, or is at high risk for cervical or vaginal cancer, she would be eligible under Medicare to be covered for screening every year.
-This screening is provided without co-pay, co-insurance, or deductible as long as you go to a doctor that accepts what Medicare pays as full payment (this is called accepting assignment).
-Doctors that don’t accept assignment are required to tell you up front.
+This screening is provided without co-pay, co-insurance, or deductible as long as you go to a doctor that accepts Medicare.

 National Breast and Cervical Cancer Early Detection Program

-Though the program is administered within each state, the Centers for Disease Control and Prevention (CDC) provides matching funds and support to each state program.
+Though the program is administered within each state, the Centers for Disease Control and Prevention (CDC) provides support to each state program.

 Each state’s Department of Health will have information on how to contact the nearest program participant.
 For more information on this program, you can also contact the CDC at 1-800-CDC-INFO (1-800-232-4636) or on the web at www.cdc.gov/cancer/nbccedp.